Maxwelldoug/FreeStream/README.md

 # FreeStream - TTS Alert Reader for OBS

 A Docker-based Python application that uses PiperTTS to read aloud stream alerts (donations, subscriptions, memberships) from Twitch and YouTube as an OBS Browser Source.
+More features to come.

 ## Overview